 14-18: DIA: Beacon, a museum of post-1960 American art, with a large collection of minimalist sculpture.
 The cube was placed outside at the intersection of Robert Irwin's walkways lined with geometrically sculpted trees.
 Museum visitors photographed and took selfies with the cube.
 One woman knelt to apply lip gloss next to it while her partner photographed her (not caught on camera).
 Verbal reactions varied from the delighted 'Is that potatoes?
 Yes!
 It's potatoes!' to a disgruntled 'It's only a cube of potatoes'.
 Afterwards I heard that the museum guards had enjoyed its visit.

 19: Poughkeepsie Rural Cemetery.
 Replacing churchyards and family plots in the mid-19th century, rural cemeteries' "carefully landscaped grounds embodied a respect for nature, and provided a respite from the chaotic bustle of the city" (poughkeepsieruralcemetery.com) - a perfect example of our push-pull relationship with the wild.

 'Marty' the Stop 'n' Shop robot encountered my son and the potatocube.
-Its lights began to flash, its cameras rotated, and it produced sounds: the words "Caution, Hazard Detected" in English and Spanish, plus some vintage-style robotic bleeps.
+Its lights began to flash, its cameras rotated, and it produced sounds: the words "Caution, Hazard Detected" in English and Spanish, followed by some vintage-style robotic bleeps.

 Soon after (not on video) a weary voice was heard over the intercom announcing "Possible cleanup required in the natural produce aisle."